openstack/tacker/doc/source/install/devstack.rst

 <branch-name> below.
 If there is no preference, it is recommended to install
 Tacker from master branch, i.e. the <branch-name> is master.
 If pike branch is the target branch, the <branch-name> is stable/pike.
+Devstack should be run as a non-root with sudo enabled(standard logins to cloud images such as "ubuntu" or "cloud-user" are usually fine).
+Creating a separate user and granting relevant privileges please refer [#f0]_.

 1. Download DevStack: